cosmo0/retropie-overlays/README.md

 - Open the shared folder on you Recalbox installation (`\\recalbox\` on Windows, `smb://recalbox/` on Mac)
 - Navigate to `recalbox/system/configs/retroarch`
 - **Recommended:** backup the folder content!
-- Copy the content of the overlays folder into the folder; no file should be overwritten, unless you already installed an overlay pack.
+- Copy the overlays (cfg files) into the folder; no file should be overwritten, unless you already installed an overlay pack.
 - In the Recalbox main menu, open the settings (start) > games settings > make sure "integer scale (pixel perfect)" is unchecked.
 - If you have installation issues, check the doc: [EN](https://recalbox.gitbook.io/documentation/advanced-user/configuration/configuration-overload/retroarch-overloads#overlays) / [FR](https://recalbox.gitbook.io/documentation/v/francais/tutoriels/personnalisation-du-frontend/configurer-des-overlays-4.1#overlays-par-systeme)